hyperledger/fabric-private-chaincode/fabric/README.md

 other components, such as the chaincode enclave, ledger enclave, etc ...

+Also, if you have run it previously _and_ changed ecc or ercc code, you will have to manually remove the docker images with `(cd ../ecc; make docker-clean; cd ../ercc; make docker-clean)` or you will get unexpected results running on (partially) stale code!

 To run the demo you can use the scripts in [sgxconfig/demo](sgxconfig/demo).
 Make sure that the scripts point to your